gravitational/teleport/rfd/0180-sso-mfa.md

 cluster back up to attacks in the case of an IdP compromise.
 To maintain this invariant, device trust must be enforced within the SSO MFA check.

+#### Challenge Scopes and Reuse

+SSO MFA challenges will adhere to [RFD 155](https://github.com/gravitational/teleport/blob/master/rfd/0155-scoped-webauthn-credentials.md) by supporting MFA challenge scopes and optionally allowing reuse for specific scopes (Admin MFA).
+When reuse is not requested/allowed, the SSO MFA token will be validated once and then discarded immediately to prevent reuse.

 ### Implementation

 #### SSO MFA flow